jamesmead/workstation_config/README.md

 # Workstation Config

-This repo serves as a quick-start guide for getting a workstation configured.
+This repo serves as a template for quickly configuring a new workstation.
 It includes personalisations such as trackpad scolling direction and custom software.

 ## Installation